Thanawas-Sirilertsathit/MetroModel/README.md

 ## NodeMCU part and Node-red
 * Follow this guide line [NodeMCU guideline](NODEMCU.md).
 * Use this code in Node-red to create a flow [Node-red code](node_red_flows.json).

+## Required installations
+* Python 3.11 or newer
+* Micropython for esp32
+* Node version 18 or newer

 ## How to run
 **Follow the instructions in [Installation guide](INSTALLATION.md) if this is your first time.**